-- Have reached the legal age of majority.
-If there is no legal age of majority, they are assumed to be 30 years old.

-- Are sane, competent, in good health and have no criminal record. - Are married and the marriage is monogamous and registered with the authorities.

-- Where the answer differs according to the legal system applicable to the woman or man in question (as may be the case in economies where there is legal plurality), the answer used will be the one that applies to the majority of the population.
+- -Have reached the legal age of majority and are capable of making decisions as an adult.
+If there is no legal age of majority, they are assumed to be 30 years old. - -Are in good health and have no criminal record. - -Are married, the marriage is monogamous and registered with the authorities. - -Where the answer differs according to the legal system applicable to the woman or man in question (as may be the case in economies where there is legal plurality), the answer used will be the one that applies to the majority of the population.